 A true Houston neighborhood bar institution, Kenneally's offers all the Irish pub food you'd expect as well as a delicious thin-crust pizza.
 Go for the pepperoni pizza - available by the slice - or signature corned-beef-topped Shamrock, paired with a creamy pint of Guinness.
 Dig in at the bar or venture out back for a seat on the patio.

 While the quesadillas, fajitas and tortas are on point at the East End-set Brothers Taco House, it's the breakfast tacos that are the all-star (just ask anyone waiting in the line that snakes out the door).
 Chock-full of beans, eggs, peppers and cheese, the hearty items are cheap (less than $2, per taco) and filling.
 (Two is more than enough around these parts, so order accordingly.)

-Owned by the same folks behind The Woodlands' Hubbell & Hudson Bistro & Market, Black Walnut Cafe draws an eclectic mix of students, the professional set and Rice Village neighbors for sandwiches, salads, pastas and other hearty fare.
+Owned by the same folks behind The Woodlands' Hubbell & Hudson Bistro & Market, Black Walnut Cafe draws an eclectic mix of students, the professional set, and Rice Village neighbors for sandwiches, salads, pasta, and other hearty fares.
 If you have a sweet tooth, save room for dessert.
 BWC's display case is always chock-full of tempting confections.

 Owned by the Raven folks next door, the sky-blue Picnic cafe features long, indoor picnic tables, often dotted with locals lunching on tuna salad.
 Faves include the smoked turkey with avocado and char-grilled veggie with goat cheese, although the pimento cheese or sun-dried tomato chicken salad are save bets, too.
 Star pastries include lemony blueberry muffins, luscious cranberry loaves, carrot cake and assorted cheesecakes.